brainiak/rtcloud-projects/mindeye/README.md

 ## Get started!
 1. [`docs/quickstart_simulation.md`](docs/quickstart_simulation.md) to run real-time MindEye analysis on a GPU using pre-collected data, without RT-Cloud dependency.
 Start here if you're new!
 2. [`docs/quickstart_realtime.md`](docs/quickstart_realtime.md) to use the full RT-Cloud functionality with MindEye, streaming data from an MRI scanner in real-time and analyzing it as it's being collected.
+Use this to prepare to run a real-time scan.
+3. [`docs/experiment_guide.md`](docs/experiment_guide.md) for instructions on how to run a real-time MindEye experiment on a new participant at your MRI facility.

 ## Important Repositories
 If you are planning to run your own real-time MindEye scans, here are additional repositories which you may find useful in preparing for and running the real-time session.
+More information can be found in [`docs/experiment_guide.md`](docs/experiment_guide.md).
 1. [`mindeye_task`](https://github.com/PrincetonCompMemLab/mindeye_task): contains all materials required to run NSD-like MindEye experiments with PsychoPy
 2. [`mindeye_preproc`](https://github.com/PrincetonCompMemLab/mindeye_preproc): contains scripts to preprocess offline data
 3. [`mindeye_offline`](https://github.com/PrincetonCompMemLab/mindeye_offline): contains materials to fine-tune MindEye on preprocessed data in preparation for the real-time session